Instructions For Author

-Human subjects: Obtain the consent from all involved in study only after disclosing the possible outcome or any other situations, regarding the result of the failure of the experiment also.
-Privacy and strict confidentiality is to be maintained whenever necessary.
-Do not influence population or individuals by greatly rewarding them for the manipulation purpose.
+Human subjects: Obtain consent from all involved in the study only after disclosing the possible outcome or any other situations, regarding the result of the failure of the experiment also.
+Privacy and strict confidentiality are to be maintained whenever necessary.
+Do not influence the population or individuals by greatly rewarding them for the manipulation purpose.
 Animal subjects: Laboratory animals are to be treated according to the rules and are to be handled with care.
 Precautionary measures undertaken while performing the experiment are to be mentioned.
-Otherwise it will be treated as violation of law.
-No scientific fraud and falsely research will be entertained.
+Otherwise, it will be treated as a violation of the law.
+No scientific fraud and false research will be entertained.
 Serious action will be taken regarding the (fraudulent) scientific misconduct.
 Copyright violations are also considered unethical.

 ✍ Supplemental data

 Manuscripts must be complete, stand-alone, and NOT dependent on supplemental data.
 Supplemental data will be reviewed as a part of the normal manuscript review process and will be judged by the same rigorous criteria to be important but not essential to the stand-alone manuscript.
 Only data that are deemed appropriate for the online journal and substantially contribute to the manuscript will be accepted.
 Supplemental data submitted after the paper has been accepted will not be published.

 We are licensed under CREATIVE COMMONS LICENSE.
 This Copyright allows you to copy and distribute your work provided you implement citation of the author for his credit appropriately.

 Even though we are dependent on the payments from the author publication charges to provide subscription-free journals, we tend to charge only the appropriate amount.